 We expect culture shock when setting up in a new country.
 But adapting to the classroom can be a whole new story.
 That’s because you’re about to step into very specific role - a teacher.
 Every culture has its unspoken rules and little cues that determine normal interactions between students and teachers.
 You most definitely won’t pick up on these right away, but don’t worry.
 By staying aware and observant of your students and other teachers, you’ll begin to see “the bigger picture” of how things run.
 Here’s what to be aware of.

 - Your own teaching style: Hailing from the U.S., I know how much we love very direct communication.
 But this “cut to the chase” approach can be perceived as too aggressive in some cultures.
 In Asian countries, for example, indirect communication is the norm, and “saving face” is their guiding principal.
-If you’re the new teacher who’s pointing out students’ mistakes in front of the entire class, you’re causing those students to “loose face”.
+If you’re the new teacher who’s pointing out students’ mistakes in front of the entire class, you’re causing those students to “lose face”.
 A better approach might be correcting a student one-on-one.

 - Students’ interactions with each other: Gender relations is one big piece of the student dynamics puzzle.
 If you’re teaching in a very male-dominated society, the women in your classroom might not be used to openly sharing their opinions or interacting closely with men who aren’t relatives.
 Even a handshake between opposite sexes may be inappropriate in some countries.
 If you’re teaching in a mixed-gender classroom, it’s important to make sure that all students have an equal opportunity to participate and learn, but you’ll want to de this in a way that doesn’t trample over social expectations.